dovecot/documentation/source/admin_manual/virtualised_architecture.rst

 The proxy layer can also be expanded by adding more instances of proxy nodes which is easy in virtualised environments.

-Director Virtualization
-^^^^^^^^^^^^^^^^^^^^^^^

-Director layer sizing for physical servers: 2-4 cores per instance.
-As 2 core physical machines are rare nowadays on servers, directors are ideal targets for virtualization.
-The director process is typically running on a single CPU, so to utilise the added cores there needs to be more processes assigned, one per core.
-Please see also `Virtualised Director sizing` below.

-Director layer can be expanded by adding CPUs and RAM therefore e.g. assigning multiple director processes, one per CPU core, utilising the extra cores on the system.

-The director layer can also be expanded by adding more instances of director nodes which is easy in virtualised environments.

 Backend Virtualization
 ^^^^^^^^^^^^^^^^^^^^^^